Last updated on October 23rd, 2019 at 08:31 am

 “Simplicity isn’t just a visual style.
 It’s not just minimalism or the absence of clutter.
 It involves digging through the depth of complexity.
 To be truly simple, you have to go really deep.…You have to deeply understand the essence of a product in order to be able to get rid of the parts that are not essential.”

-The same is true of your blog/website/brand/speech –what is it author Stephen King likes to say?
+The same is true of your blog/website/brand/speech –what does author Stephen King like to say?
 Oh yeah.
 “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”

 Where did I go for my simple branding design inspiration?
-Well, the Internet, of course — just like everyone else.
+The Internet, of course—just like everyone else.

 8 Simple Web Designs for Design Inspiration